niftynei/bloggit/drafts/2016-03-31-Efficiency-as-False-Prophet.md

 [3] There is a flaw with this.
 True as it is that the code you're writing *will* all be thrown away at some point in the not so distant future, the trouble is that you have no way of knowing what parts of it or when.
 It takes some careful crafting to build things that are flexible enough to withstand last minute design changes, but robust enough to be easily refactored.

 [4]  This idea of living with repetition because of other, less quantifiable benefits has been explored in other places outside of software, ie in Jane Jacobs' books on city economy, she theorizes about how having a proliferation of small, competing businesses in cities is directly related to the continuing robustness of a city's economy.

+[5] Thanks to Sophie Haskins for her feedback on this post.